I was recently ‘interviewed’ online, I think it’s something to do with a gym/sports company called Accuro.

 First, I would say “beauty.”
 Most sports devices have been plain ugly, and while they were “technically” designed to be worn all the time, I just couldn’t wear them.
 Examples of good looking ones now would be Suunto’s SPARTAN, Garmin’s new Fenix 5, and Polar’s A360.

 Secondly, I would say “connectivity.”
 I love the many clever devices and apps that can be integrated into Garmin’s sports ecosystem, such as STRYD and XERTonline.
 But it’s also connectivity through smartphones.
 I used to deliberately use an old smartphone when testing devices, and (apart from Fitbit) very few would work.
 I gave up on that as it wasted too much time, yet I still find problems pairing even with the latest Garmins.
 Hopefully, we will see the advent of AndroidWear2.0 very soon which should bring proper and consistent connectivity with our Android devices – kind of like the Apple Watch but cheaper.

 Thirdly, I get excited about things to do with measuring heart rate, and that includes optically measuring it in clever places (wrist/ear) as well as measuring it in special ways through HRV.
-It sounds a bit geeky, but newish products like WHOOP could revolutionize the training regimens of half-decent athletes (as well as elite ones) by enabling them to better understand how to adapt to the exercise they plan to do using HRV.
+It sounds a bit geeky, but newish products like WHOOP (Review) could revolutionize the training regimens of half-decent athletes (as well as elite ones) by enabling them to better understand how to adapt to the exercise they plan to do using HRV.

 Read more (here).